LucasGab/OnlineStore-WebDevClassroom/README.md

 Cart Page: User can end and pay a purchase or clean books in cart

+---

 ## Comments About the Code

+The projects until now, are partialy functional.
+The project implemented the backend using a mock library called MirageJs.

+Still needs to implement the Cart, Wishes and Checkout page.

+The Signup and Login page are already implemented and functional to test.
+Can create user, and login into existing accounts.

+---

 ## Test Plan

+The code will be test using jest for unity test and cypress for tests end-to-end.

+---

 ## Test Results

+---

 ## Build Procedures

+To build the project need the npm.
+Enter the project folder in the CMD and run:

+`npm install`

+And in sequence run, to start the server:

+`npm run serve`

+---

 ## Problems

+---

 ## Comments